musab-mahad/arizona-plus/README.md

 ### 5. **Your Rights**
 - You can opt out of any data collection by uninstalling the app.
-- You can contact us to request deletion of any stored personal data.
+- You can contact us to request the deletion of any personal data that has been stored.

 ### 6. **Third-Party Services**
 The app may include third-party integrations or links.
 We are not responsible for the privacy practices of those services.